 South Mole Construction

-A key focus of this phase of work is on the repair of the Tanea Groyne and downstream interface wall, located on the southern side of the Whanganui River mouth.
-These structures play a critical role in shaping the river mouth, enabling safe navigation, protecting the South Spit, reducing wave energy and encouraging flushing of sediment to sea.
+This work stretches from the South Spit to the end of the South Mole and plays a critical role in shaping the river mouth, enabling safe navigation, protecting the South Spit, reducing wave energy and encouraging flushing of sediment to sea.
+Find out more about the South Mole upgrade here.

-There are plans to host guided hikoi near the construction site, giving stakeholders and community members the opportunity to learn more about the project, the river structures and the role they play in supporting a sustainable future for the Whanganui Port.
+There are plans to host guided hikoi and planting days near the construction site, giving stakeholders and community members the opportunity to learn more about the project, the river structures and the role they play in supporting a sustainable future for the Whanganui Port.

 Mouri Ora, Mouri Awa, Mouri Tangata